metal-toolbox/mctl/docs/mctl_create_firmware-set.md

 ### Options

 ```
-      --firmware-uuids string   comma separated list of UUIDs of firmware to be included in the set to be created
+      --firmware-uuids strings   comma separated list of UUIDs of firmware to be included in the set to be created
   -h, --help                     help for firmware-set
       --labels stringToString    Labels to assign to the firmware set - 'vendor=foo,model=bar' (default [])
       --name string              A name for the firmware set
 ```

 ### Options inherited from parent commands